eclipsesource/jsonforms/packages/editor/README.md

 # Editor Package
 This repository contains a re-usable tree component that renders a tree-master-detail JSON editor.
-Furthermore, the repository contains an IDE webcomponent that additionally configures 3 buttons to access the data shown in the tree:
+The repository contains an IDE webcomponent that additionally configures 3 buttons to access the data shown in the tree:
 - A download button
 - An export button that shows the data in a dialog
 - A load button that opens a native file selection dialog to load a file from the user's harddrive

+Additionally, the package contains a small runtime demo showing an editor for users and tasks.

 ## Build
 Run `npm install` to install dependencies.
 Run `npm run build` to build the module.
 The build results are located in `/dist/`.

 ## Run Demo
-If not already done, run `npm install` to install dependencies.
 Run `npm run dev` to start the standalone editor.
 It is available at http://localhost:8080/

 # License